 Potential Cause Solution Improper normalization and pooling of libraries Confirm that the appropriate loading concentration was used for the applicable sequencing instrument.
 Check the 5 nM (or 1 nM if sequencing on the MiniSeq) library mix using Qubit or RT-PCR.
 Dilute the denatured library mix as needed to adjust for the difference in concentration.
-Improper library quantitation may result in artificially high or low yields, vaffects downstream normalization.
-Re-quantitate the final libraries and/or the normalized libraries to check for expected values.
-Improper AMPure purification Changing the ratio of AMPure beads affects the purification of the products.
+Improper library quantitation Improper library quantitation may result in artificially high or low yields, which affects downstream normalization.
+Re-quantitate the final libraries and/or the normalized libraries to check for the expected values.

+Potential Cause Solution Improper AMPure purification Changing the ratio of AMPure beads affects the purification of the products.
 Notably, the presence of primer dimers can cause an underestimation of total quantity, causing over-clustering.
 The final libraries can be checked on an agarose gel for the proper product size and presence of primer dimers.
 The AMPure bead ratio and ethanol concentration affect the PCR clean-up.
 Ensure that the correct AMPure bead concentration was used for clean-up, and fresh 70% ethanol was used for the wash.